The Best GPS Tracking Systems for Trucks in 2023

 Pricing

-$50 to $250 based on fleet size, contract length, and features
+Quote-based from $20 to over $250 (estimate) based on fleet size, contract length, and features

-How does the setup work?Verizon promotes self-installation – in other words, it’ll provide you with the information you need to do it yourself
+How does the setup work?Verizon promotes self-installation – in other words, it’ll provide you with the information for you to learn how to install a tracker yourself

 How much does installation cost?Nothing – unless you opt for hardwired devices, in which case you might choose to pay for a third-party engineer to install them